Where to take your Teenagers on Holiday

 Fishing – Crail Harbour tends to be used by local boats and shell-fishermen, but if you go to Anstruther Harbour you are more likely to find details of day fishing trips (not all of them have websites).
 One such trip is aboard the Aspire III with seasoned fisherman, Iain Gatheram.
 Shadow-Marine Charters offer full and half-day sea fishing.
 Historic boat Britannia also offers fishing trips from Anstruther.

 Hill Climbing – there are no really big hills around us in the East Neuk, so Largo Law is perfect for a short expedition.
-Read about our autumn walk there, but it’s a perfect walk at any time of year for the views over the Forth towards East Lothian.
+Read about our autumn walk there, but it’s a perfect walk at any time of year.
+The views over the East Neuk, Firth of Forth towards East Lothian are truly spectacular.

-Walking – coastal walking is for all the family and there are plenty of challenging routes around the East Neuk of Fife where you can feel like you’re away from it all without being too remote.
+Walking – coastal walking is fun for all the family and there are plenty of challenging routes around the East Neuk of Fife where you can feel like you’re away from it all without being too remote.
 You can read about any of the sections of the 117-mile long Fife Coastal Path on our website.
+The are also blog posts on parts of the new Fife Pilgrim Way

 Find out more about Outdoor Activities for Teenagers in Fife